 Romance is alive in beautiful Buzios.
 Hold hands with your significant other while you stroll the peaceful haven of Ferradura Beach.
 Calm waters here provide ideal conditions for stand-up paddle boarding and swimming.

 It’s also a popular spot for sailing; take to the sea with a knowledgeable instructor and learn a new skill together.
-Or bond over a shared adventure with a scuba diving trip to Ilha Feia, where a rich marine world awaits beneath the surface.
+Or bond over a shared adventure with a trip to Ilha Feia, one of the best diving spots in the world, where a rich marine world awaits beneath the surface.

 Visit the most famed street in Buzios, the Rua das Pedras.
 This buzzing pedestrian-only lane is filled with fantastic restaurants, art galleries, and shops.
 Browse for souvenirs, feast on fresh seafood dishes, or simply people-watch from the shade of a café patio.